solid-contrib/information/README.md

 Contact the Solid Manager on info@solidproject.org

-## Press
-You can find past and upcoming articles and talks about Solid [here](https://github.com/solid/information/blob/master/press.md).

 ## Solid Events
 [Solid Events](https://github.com/solid/information/blob/master/solid-events.md) provide an opportunity for anyone to meet and talk about Solid in person.
 Find out more about [organising a Solid Event](https://github.com/solid/information/blob/master/solid-events.md).